 The Takeaway

 Filling out the FAFSA is the first step to getting the financial aid many students need to make college or graduate school a reality.
-A few tips to help you toward FAFSA success are reading the application closely, making sure you have the most up-to-date financial information at hand when you are ready to submit, and submitting the application as early as possible.
+A few tips to help you toward FAFSA success include: reading the application closely, making sure you have the most up-to-date financial information at hand when you are ready to submit, and submitting the application as early as possible.
 And don’t forget, you’ll need to submit an application annually.

 SoFi Loan Products